localvoid/ivi/packages/ivi/README.md

 ## Setup

 ivi templates will work without any precompilation, but it is highly recommended to use precompilation to improve performance and reduce code size.

+Hoist and dedupe optimizations are implemented by the [oveo](https://github.com/localvoid/oveo) javascript optimizer.

 ### Vite